 All students are required to complete a minimum of 750 hours of supervised fieldwork in student affairs practice in a college or university.
 This fieldwork must be completed in at least two distinct areas, with at least 150 hours of supervised fieldwork in each.
 Graduate assistantships (see next section) can be used toward fieldwork hours.

 Azusa Pacific University provides a number of graduate assistantships for students enrolled in the program.
-A student who receives a graduate assistantship is required to enroll in at least 3 units of coursework in the program each term.
-Graduate assistants are expected to work 600 hours over the academic year, for which they are compensated with a stipend.
+A student who receives a graduate assistantship (GA) is required to enroll full time in the program each term.
+Students who drop to part-time status in the middle of the academic year will have GA eligibility evaluated on a case-by-case basis.
+Graduate assistants are expected to work 600 hours over the course of the academic year, for which they are compensated with a stipend.

 During the final semester, students are required to complete a professional portfolio that contains evidence of competence in 10 aspects of student affairs practice.
 The presentation of the portfolio should be before a committee of at least one faculty member and two student affairs professionals who will evaluate and reflect with the student regarding the effectiveness of the project.
 Successful completion of this project is required for graduation.